Acorns at a glance

 Pros: Where Acorns stands out

-  Acorns offers three tiers of service – what it calls Lite, Personal and Family – each of which gives you a type of investing account at a different monthly price point ($1, $3 and $5, respectively):
+Acorns offers two tiers of service – Personal and Family – each of which gives you a type of investing account at a different monthly price point ($3 and $5, respectively):

-  - Personal – This middle tier gets you the individual investing account plus an IRA and a cash management account.
+- Personal – This tier gets you an individual investing account plus an IRA and a cash management account.

-  - Family – The highest offering gets you the benefits of the lower tiers, and also allows you to open any number of custodial accounts for your children.
+- Family – The highest offering gets you the benefits of the Personal tier, and also allows you to open any number of custodial accounts for your children.

 Simple plans to get you investing

 Acorns ties spending to investing with some plans that get money into your accounts while you’re out spending.
 One of its best known is what Acorns calls “round-ups.”